SERVICES

 FOOD AND WATER

-To support the growth of new tissues and vital organs, only feed food formulated for puppies that has higher protein content than foods formulated for adult maintenance, and contain high quality protein at the correct amount [1,4,8].
+To support the growth of new tissues and vital organs, only feed food formulated for puppies that have higher protein content than foods formulated for adult maintenance, and contain high-quality protein in the correct amount [1,4,8].

-Always feed a commercially formulated food from a reputable company.
+Always feed commercially-formulated food from a reputable company.

 We noticed that Singapore's weather is getting warmer and recommend that you train your puppy to accept the routine of eating canned food or homecooked food spiked with water (mixed into a porridge consistency) daily, in order to increase the water intake now.